smartoptics/sosnmp/docs/source/faq/ignored-snmp-packets.rst

 A. This appears to be a [widespread] bug in BER integer encoders.
-It usually gets noticed on Counter values as they are constrained to be positive while wrong encoding yelds them negative.
+It usually gets noticed on Counter values as they are constrained to be positive while wrong encoding yields them negative.

    Here's broken encoding: